Last updated on 10th January 2024

 Deloitte executed a great example of interactive video during a recruitment campaign.
 Viewers got to experience a day in the life of a Deloitte employee and were challenged throughout the interactive video to solve problems and overcome obstacles that were related to core Deloitte brand values.
 The experience added a fun, engaging element to what could have been a stale recruitment campaign.

-As you’re considering how interactive video can be an asset for you in 2019, take a lesson from these two brands.
+As you’re considering how interactive video can be an asset for you in 2024, take a lesson from this brand.
 Tie the video into a campaign that helps meet a business need, and ensure your brand promise and value are expressed in the video.
 Interactive videos can be fun and engaging, but should always correlate with higher-level business goals.

-Virtual reality, often referred to as VR, is the newest emerging trend in video marketing.
+Virtual reality, often referred to as VR, is a fairly new trend in video marketing.
 VR can be used as a hyper-engaging and very entertaining way to deliver a brand message.
-While only 11 percent of marketers have used VR videos, 64 percent of those marketers found it to be an effective strategy.

 The power of VR comes in its ability to take viewers to new locations – be them real or fictional.
 For example, Tom’s, the non-profit shoe company, took fans to Peru using VR.
 The video gave viewers a real-life, 360-degree view of a village in Peru where children received Tom’s shoes.
 It both showed the need for shoe donations and proved the value of what Tom’s does, building brand affinity and loyalty.